 Presentation

-Presentation by Osamu Sugimoto: see meeting files, xxx.
+Presentation by Osamu Sugimoto: see meeting files, VQEG_MISC_2012_125_Singapore_2012_KDDI_4Kmonitors_presentation_r1.
 “Comparison of subjective scores between the tests using consumer and professional 4K monitors”

 It appears that consumer grade monitors may be used for VQEG testing.
 The correlation between a professional and a consumer grade monitor was very high: Pearson correlation was 0.91.
 The monitors examined are identified in the presentation file.